 This post may contain affiliate links.
 Please read my disclosure for more info.

-Getting hot water for tea or cocoa can be quite troublesome unless you have a water kettle.
-However, a kitchen appliance with a specific purpose of heating water may not be worth the counter space or the extra cost.
+Heating water for tea or cocoa can be a hassle without a water kettle.
+But, is a gadget just for warming water worth the precious space on your counter or the extra expense?

 Can You Use a Keurig for Hot Water?